WBYYYYY/DCNN_DAE_finetune/README.md

 3. Network_model folder

-This two .h5 files are the trained models saved after initial training and fine tuning, respectively.
+These two .h5 files are the trained models saved after initial training and fine tuning, respectively.

 4. Simulation